sedelmeyer/dotfiles/docs/install_mbp55.rst

   sudo nvram -d SystemAudioVolume

-Once you are done with this step, you are ready [to proceed with your installation of Linux](../README.rst) on your Mac computer.
+Once you are done with this step, you are ready `to proceed with your installation of Linux <../README.rst>`_ on your Mac computer.

 For further reading, here are some additional resources related to this issue: